openshift/request-header-saml-service-provider/README.md

 ### Set up environment variables

-Setting these now will make running future steps much more of just a copy/paste exersize rather then more manual fill in the blank.
+Setting these now will make running future steps much more of just a copy/paste exercize rather than more manual fill in the blank.

 ```sh
 SAML_CONFIG_DIR=~/saml-config